-- The share of issuers within the portfolio with exposure to economic activities set out in the exclusions list ; - The carbon intensity compared to that of the Initial Investment Universe (based on Bloomberg Barclays Euro Aggregate Corporate Total Return Index Value Unhedged EU); - The minimum percentage of the Sub-fund's investments allocated to environmentally and socially sustainable investments. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The share of issuers within the portfolio with exposure to economic activities set out in the exclusions list 55; - The carbon intensity compared to that of the Initial Investment Universe (based on Bloomberg Barclays Euro Aggregate Corporate Total Return Index Value Unhedged EU and, from 27 June 2025, to a lesser extent ICE BofA Euro High Yield Index Effective Yield); - The minimum percentage of the Sub-fund's investments allocated to environmentally and socially sustainable investments. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?